soumen974/JavaScript-Code-Runner-Extension/README.md

 - 🔄 Run code instantly
 - 📝 Code editor with line numbers

-## How to Use

 1. Click the extension icon in Chrome toolbar
 2. Write your JavaScript code in the editor
-3. Click "Run Code" to see the output
+3. Click "Run Code" to see the output!
 4. Use "Clear" to reset the editor

 ## Current Features Display